-- Build special build number of the device.
-This may be useful in troubleshooting. - Baudrate communication speed used to talk with the device. - NMEA defines which NMEA sentences is sent by the device.
-If can be Flarm specific only, pure NMEA only or both. - Aircraft defines what symbol will be used to represent this device. - Id type defines type of device specific ID.
-Each device has unique specific id. - Region defines the region for which was device configured. - Flarm horizontal tells horizontal limit to detect Flarm based signals.
+Build special build number of the device.
+This may be useful in troubleshooting.

+Baudrate communication speed used to talk with the device.

+NMEA defines which NMEA sentences is sent by the device.
+If can be Flarm specific only, pure NMEA only or both.

+Aircraft defines what symbol will be used to represent this device.

+- Id type defines type of device specific ID.
+Each device has unique specific id. - Id defines the Id in use.
+This will be either Flarm id or ICAO id.
+Both ids shall be represented by a 6 hexadecimal characters.

+Region defines the region for which was device configured.

+- Flarm horizontal tells horizontal limit to detect Flarm based signals.
 Please note that this is a theoretical limit.
 De facto limit can be significantly lower. - Flarm vertical tells vertical limit to detect Flarm based signals.
 Please note that this is a theoretical limit.
-De facto limit can be significantly lower. - Capabilities list features that were enabled in this device.
+De facto limit can be significantly lower.

+Capabilities list features that were enabled in this device.